theparisa/Optimizer-Odyssey/README.md

 ### Phase 1: Standard vs. Natural Gradient Descent

 This experiment visualizes the difference between a standard optimizer and a "geometry-aware" one (Natural Gradient Descent) on a curved loss landscape.
-The result clearly shows how NGD finds a more efficient path by understanding the parameter space's true geometry, avoiding the inefficient oscillations of standard GD.
+The result clearly shows how NGD finds a highly efficient path by understanding the parameter space's true geometry.
+In contrast, standard GD is far slower; while it heads in the correct general direction, it gets trapped in inefficient oscillations that prevent it from reaching the minimum in the same number of iterations.

 <img src="https://github.com/user-attachments/assets/48fb78ed-0a26-4988-86ce-cddeb76fc04c" alt="NGD vs SGD" width="70%">